Islamic State – West Africa Province: Administration

 In contrast to Boko Haram which mostly raided and enslaved civilians, ISWAP is known for setting up an administration in the territories where it is present.
 By 2022, International Crisis Group researchers estimated that 800,000 to over 3 million civilians lived under ISWAP rule.
 As IS maintains to be a state despite having lost its territory in the Middle East, ISWAP's ability to run a basic government is ideologically important for all of IS.
 Despite not fully controlling the areas where it is present, ISWAP maintains more control over large swaths of the countryside than the Nigerian government and had created four governorates by 2021.
 These governorates, centered at Lake Chad, Sambisa Forest, Timbuktu, and Tumbuma, are each headed by a wali and have their own governing structures.
 Each governorate has its own military commanders, and sends at least two representatives to ISWAP's shura.
 By early 2022, ISWAP acknowledged five sub-divisions or governorates, namely Lake Chad, Sambisa, Al Farouq (covering Timbuktu-Alagarno), Kerenoa (close to Lake Chad), and Banki (central Borno).
 Another sub-division or "cell", "Central Nigeria", became active in the following months, though this one appeared to solely operate as a guerrilla force instead of trying to capture territory.
 By late 2022, ISWAP's sub-units enjoyed a high level of autonomy.

-ISWAP collects taxes on agriculture, fishing, and trade in its territories, and offers protection as well as some "limited services" in return, including law enforcement.
+In addition to funding delivered by IS-Central and supportive international businessmen, ISWAP collects taxes on agriculture, fishing, and trade in its territories.
+In return, it offers protection as well as some "limited services", including law enforcement.
 The group appoints its own police chiefs, and its police also enforces the hisbah.
 In ISWAP-held areas, the sharia law is enforced, including severe punishments such as the amputation of hands of thieves and the execution of adulterers.
 The sharia courts also offer to settle disputes over cattle rustling and various other crimes, winning some acceptance among the rural population.
 ISWAP also punishes its own fighters who commit unauthorized abuses toward civilians.